Last modified: 2023-11-07

 ATLAS.ti processes personal data provided in connection with the creation of a user account with respect to users of the Software and personal data related to the use of the Software.
 These personal data are processed by ATLAS.ti as a controller in order to enable the users to use the Software.

-2.1 If the Customer leases the Desktop Software for a specific period, as defined in the contract, the lease is, upon expiry of the initial term, automatically renewed by another year, unless the Customer cancels the lease in writing no later than 8 weeks before the end of the respective lease period.
-In case of a renewal of the lease the Customer is obligated to pay the lease fee listed at that time.
+2.1 If the customer rents the desktop software for a specific period specified in the contract, the contract shall be automatically extended by a further year after expiry of the original term, unless the customer terminates the contract in writing at least eight (8) weeks before expiry of the respective term.
+In the event of an extension of the rental contract, the customer is obliged to pay the rental fee specified at that time.

-2.2 The Customer is obligated to return the original Desktop Software (CD-ROM/DVD) and user’s manual to the Licensor or the lessor once the lease is terminated, regardless of the reason of the termination.
-The Customer is also obligated to delete the Desktop Software from all hard disks, main data memory banks and workstations and to ensure that the Desktop Software can no longer be used by him, by his employees and staff or by registered users.
-The Customer shall give the Licensor or lessor written assurance of compliance with this provision.
+2.3 The Customer is obliged to delete the desktop software from all hard disks, main memories and workstations after termination of the rental relationship and to ensure that the desktop software can no longer be used by him, his employees and staff or registered users.
+The Customer must assure ATLAS.ti or the Lessor of compliance with this provision in writing.